 Get Pre-Qualified for Financing: Use CarMax’s online pre-qualification tool to explore loan options without impacting your credit score.

-Schedule a Test Drive: Choose a convenient time to visit a local CarMax store and test drive the vehicle before making a final decision.
+Schedule a Test Drive: Choose a convenient time to visit a local CarMax store to test-drive the vehicle before making a final decision.

 Get a Trade-In Offer: Receive a free, no-obligation appraisal for your current vehicle, valid for seven days, whether or not you buy from CarMax.